fcmdr/AWS_JumpBox/README.md

 -Create a JumpBox instance : Select a free tier machine, associate it to the VPC, enable a public IP, create a key pair.
 Give a name to the JumpBox instance ```JumpBox```, and associate it to a security group ```SG_JumpBox```

+### Private instance

+-Private instance : Let's call it ```Final Instance```, we must disable public IP we put instance in private subnet then we create another key pair associated to the instance.
+Accept inbound connection from the security group of the JumpBox via SSH.

 ## Create public and private subnet

 -Create a public subnet and attach it to our VPC, put an IP v4 address : ```10.0.1.0/24```.